 The artificial intelligence (AI) revolution is upon us.
 Organizations across all industries are adopting AI to meet business challenges that include increasing efficiency, performing in-depth predictive analysis, and improving customer experience.
-As companies prepare their AI strategies, the choice of IT partners—including their colocation (colo) solution—becomes critical.
+As companies prepare their AI strategies, the choice of IT and data center partners—including their colocation (colo) solution—becomes critical.

 However, not every colocation facility is prepared to support AI.
 AI requirements place different demands on data centers than traditional workloads do.
 As higher levels of computational power are needed for new AI applications, electricity usage and heat generation also increase.
 High-density workloads require specialized power and cooling needs.